Sometimes, you just need to breathe and re-center yourself.

 Anxiety is not an easy thing to deal with, but you have options to manage your symptoms.
 Everyone is different, so it’s okay to experiment with different strategies and find which best suits your needs.

-If you’ve tried breathing, mindfulness, and physical exercises for anxiety and just can’t find the relief you need, make sure to reach out to a mental health professional for help.
+If you’ve tried breathing and mindfulness exercises for anxiety and just can’t find the relief you need, make sure to reach out to a mental health professional for help.